reverseame/rme-Python-toolkit/CONTRIBUTING.md

 ## 6. Add a New Package

-All packages live under `packages/` and use the root environment, no individual `pyproject.toml` is needed.
+All packages live under `packages/` and use the root environment.

 <details> <summary><strong>Show package creation steps</strong></summary>